GROWING LAVENDER BHT228

 COURSE STRUCTURE

-The course is divided into ten lessons as follows:
+The course is divided into 10 lessons as follows:

 1. Introduction: Classification and identification of lavender, general characteristics of the group, contacts (ie: nurseries, seed, clubs, etc.)

-2. Soils, Fertilisers and Nutrition for Lavender: Soil structure, pH, organic matter, ameliorants and organic growing.
+2. Understand the basis of all good Horticulture with Soils, Fertilisers and Nutrition for Lavender: Soil structure, pH, organic matter, ameliorants and organic growing.

-3. Cultural Techniques for Lavender Growing: Pruning, water management (mulching, irrigation, drainage, etc.), planting and establishment methods, crop scheduling, no dig gardening.
+3. look at the Cultural Techniques for Lavender Growing: Pruning, water management (mulching, irrigation, drainage, etc.), planting and establishment methods, crop scheduling, no dig gardening.

-4. Lavender Propagation: Propagation from cuttings, propagation growth media, other propagation methods,
+4. Learn how to have your own Lavender Propagation: Propagation from cuttings, propagation growth media, other propagation methods,

-5. Commercial Alternatives: Managing a Market Garden, standards, mulches, problems and their control, weed control without chemicals, economic outlook for herbs.
+5. Commercial Alternatives for your Lavender: Managing a Market Garden, standards, mulches, problems and their control, weed control without chemicals, economic outlook for herbs.

-6. Plant Variety Selection and Breeding: Breeding and selecting new varieties, lavender clone selection for essential oils in Tasmania.
+6. Look at the various Selection and Breeding of Lavenders: Breeding and selecting new varieties, lavender clone selection for essential oils in Tasmania.

-7. Building Plant Knowledge: Lavender types and other varieties, advantages and disadvantages of different varieties.
+7. Try Building Plant Knowledge: Lavender types and other varieties, advantages and disadvantages of different varieties.

-8. Harvesting, Postharvest Treatment and Storage: Harvesting, distillation and oils, post harvest preservation of fresh herbs, drying lavender.
+8. An overview of Harvesting, Postharvest Treatment and Storage: Harvesting, distillation and oils, post harvest preservation of fresh herbs, drying lavender.

-9. Processing and Making Lavender Products: Lavender crafts, using herbs in cooking, selling herb products.
+9. Think about the Processing and Making Lavender Products: Lavender crafts, using herbs in cooking, selling herb products.

-10. Marketing Lavender Produce: how to market your produce, considering your market, market research, selling successfully.
+10. Learn how to Market Lavender Produce: How to market your produce, considering your market, market research, selling successfully.

 WHAT YOU WILL DO IN THIS COURSE?